Gavinkuo123456/6-DOF-Robot-Arm/README.md

-# cost-effective 6 DOF robotic arm
+# Cost-Effective 6 DOF robotic arm

 A cost-effective 6-degree-of-freedom robotic arm offering both precision and a strong load capacity for its price range.